andrsuh/tiny-event-sourcing/README.md

    )
 }
 ```
+Command could use State fields to perform validation, but **should not modify aggregate state**.
+Command should not have any side effects besides event emitting
 ## Define aggregate State transition functions

 There is one thing left to do before we are able to make changes on our aggregates.
 We have to teach the library to construct a current state of an aggregate.